 Sedation dentistry is popular because most sedatives can be taken by mouth, meaning no injections, no anxiety and no pain.
 Some sedatives work so effectively that even the smells and details of the procedure cannot be recalled afterwards.
 Safety and compliance are two important aspects of treatments, so sedation dentistry offers both the individual and the dentist the best alternative.

 Whatever the form of sedative, it is essential to be accompanied by a caregiver.
 Sometimes, sedatives are provided the night before the dental visit, which means that driving to or from the appointment is not advisable.

-Here are some advantages associated with nitrous oxide and oral sedation dentistry:
+Here are some advantages associated with oral sedation dentistry:

 - Anxiety is alleviated.

 - Few side effects, as compared to IV sedations.